llundell/cd1756-Azure-Applications-project/WRITEUP.md

 - *Choose the appropriate solution (VM or App Service) for deploying the app*
 - *Justify your choice*

-I chose the App Service since it is lower cost, less time consuming to set up, and I don't need to control the underlying operating system.
+I chose the App Service since it is lower cost, high availability, auto-scaling, less time consuming to set up, and I don't need to control the underlying operating system.

 ### Assess app changes that would change your decision.